How to Apply

 - High school student applicants are also encouraged to provide evidence of health care/patient contact and physician assistant shadowing experience.

-The deadline for early admission is September 15 for the following academic year.
-To be considered for admission we encourage you to apply no later than October 15.
-Interviews will be held from September through December.
-If you apply early you have a better chance of being selected for an interview.
+To be considered for admission, we encourage you to apply no later than October 15.
+Interviews for the program are typically held from September through December.
+The earlier you turn in a complete application, the greater the opportunity for being selected for an interview.
 Students typically receive admissions decisions within a month of their interview.

 The Program Interview